trvrb/dynamics-practical/README.md

 Metadata about location and date of sampling can be kept as separate tab-delimited files, however, I find it easier to keep sequence names tagged with metadata, i.e. `A/Malaysia/1755590/2007_CY118946_SoutheastAsia_2007-03-30` where underscores are used to separate fields.
 As an aside, IRD supplies dates in USA mm/dd/yyyy format.
 I find it much preferable to use yyyy/mm/dd format and have changed the date format of these sequences accordingly.
-This format side steps any confusion that can arise from something like 05/03/2008 (is this 5 March or 3 May?).
+This format sidesteps any confusion that can arise from something like 05/03/2008 (is this 5 March or 3 May?).
 Also, a simple sort of dates in yyyy/mm/dd format has the advantage of giving a chronological answer.

 I then used [MUSCLE](http://www.drive5.com/muscle/) to align each set of sequences.

-At the end of these operations I was left with three FASTA files: `data/h3_usa.fasta`, `data/h3_china.fasta`, `data/h3_world.fasta`.
+At the end of these operations I was left with three FASTA files: `data/h3_usa.fasta`, `data/h3_china.fasta` and `data/h3_world.fasta`.

 ## Preparing XML control files